What you should know before renting DVC points from a mom who rents DVC points.

 My toxic trait might be over-researching.
 I certainly wouldn’t want all that research to go to waste!
 Plus, our family has stayed DVC numerous times and hopes to do so again in the future.

 So, between all of my research and my personal experiences, I want to share these pros and cons of renting DVC points for your family Disney vacation.

 Before we get to the pros and cons however, you might be wondering what in the world is DVC.

 What is DVC?

 DVC is short for Disney Vacation Club.
-The Disney Vacation Club is a timeshare program where owners purchase a portion of deluxe Disney resorts.
+The Disney Vacation Club is a timeshare program where Disney Vacation Club members purchase a portion of a deluxe Disney resort.
 They purchase that portion in the form of points.